pfeilbr/aws-cdk-playground/README.md

 Details on the inner workings of CDK.
 ### CDK Tree

+Core of CDK is based on tree structure similar to the DOM.

 * `node: ConstructNode` - accessed via `this.node` - root of the tree.
 * `node.children`
 * `node.findChild(id: string)` - search for child in tree with `id`.  `new s3.Bucket(this, "Assets")`.  `"Assets"` is the `id`.